Souravdey777/flexbox-guide/README.md

 👨‍🚀 Contributions are what make the open source community such an amazing place to be learn, inspire, and create.
 Any contributions you make are greatly appreciated.

-Loved the project. :star: `Star the Repository` and support the project.
+Loved it!. ⭐ `Star the Repository` and support the project.

 ## License